Native American language

 These boats were made by stretching sealskins over a light wooden frame, and were renowned for their speed and maneuverability.

 Here is a website about the construction of

 Only men were allowed to paddle kayaks in Aleut culture.
 Aleut women didn't travel by sea very often, but when they did, they used

 a different kind of ship called a nigilax,

 which was larger than a baidarka and had an open top like a canoe.

 The Aleuts used these two kinds of ships to travel up and down the sea coast for trading, fishing and hunting, and warfare.

-Here is a website with pictures of Native boats.
+Here is a website with pictures of kayaks.

 What was Aleut food like in the days before supermarkets?

 The Aleut were seafaring people.
 Aleut men hunted sea lions and other marine mammals from their kayaks.
 Sometimes they even harpooned whales.